rayyildiz/aws-lambda-compare/README.md

 # AWS Lambda Performance Comparison

-This repository contains code samples and performance comparisons for AWS Lambda functions implemented in different programming languages.
-The purpose of this repo is to evaluate the performance of AWS Lambda functions written in Go, C#, and Node.js.
+This repository contains code samples and performance comparisons for [AWS Lambda](https://aws.amazon.com/lambda/) functions implemented in different programming languages.
+The purpose of this repo is to evaluate the performance of AWS Lambda functions written in [Go](https://go.dev/), [C#](https://learn.microsoft.com/en-us/dotnet/csharp/), and [Node.js](https://nodejs.org).

-This repository contains code samples and configuration files for saving login logs into a PostgreSQL relational database running on AWS using AWS Lambda.
+This repository contains code samples and configuration files for saving login logs into a PostgreSQL relational database running on [AWS RDS](https://aws.amazon.com/rds/postgresql/) using AWS Lambda.

 ## Introduction